amodoipeter/newsapi/README.md

  - SparkJava
  - Gradle
  - JUnit 4
- - Git VCS
+ - Git
- - IntelliJ IDEA Community Edition
+ - IntelliJ IDEA ultimate Edition
  - Postgres
  - Sql2o
- - AngularJs

 ## Known Bugs
 There are no known bugs.
 Please submit those you find for correction.